 - Up to 16 channels available for capacitive or time measurement input

 - On-chip precision current source

-- Four-edge input trigger sources
+- · Four-edge input trigger sources

 - Polarity control for each edge source

-- Control of edge sequence
+- · Control of edge sequence

 - · Control of response to edges

-- High precision time measurement
+- · High precision time measurement

 - Time delay of external or internal signal asynchronous to system clock

-The CTMU module works in conjunction with the Analog-to-Digital Converter (ADC) module to provide input channels for time or charge measurement.
-When configured for time delay, and depending on the device variant, the CTMU is connected to one of the analog comparators.
-The level-sensitive input edge sources can be selected from the following sources: two external inputs, Timers, Output Compare, Input Capture, and Comparator modules.
-For device-specific information on available input sources, refer to the specific device data sheet.
+The CTMU works in conjunction with the A/D Converter to provide up to 16 channels for time or charge measurement, depending on the specific device and the number of A/D channels available.
+When configured for time delay, the CTMU is connected to one of the analog comparators.
+The level-sensitive input edge sources can be selected from four sources: two external inputs, Timer1 or Output Compare Module 1.
+For device-specific information on available input sources, refer to the appropriate dsPIC33F/PIC24H data sheet.

-A block diagram of the CTMU is illustrated in Figure 33-1.
+A block diagram of the CTMU is illustrated in Figure 55-1.